foo-dogsquared/freebies-hunt-api/src/list.md

 - [Keep A Changelog](https://keepachangelog.com/en/1.0.0/)
 - [keyvalues](https://www.keyvalues.com/) | It's a engineering job finder.
 - [Local Hackday MLH (Major League Hacking)](https://localhackday.mlh.io/) | It's a global hackathon (that are related to MLH) finder.
-- [Open Culture](http://www.openculture.com/) | A site that provides open content and resources.
-- [Open Source](https://opensource.com/) | A site that talks all open source things.

 **\*** - *if you're on a Windows OS, probably you're locked out of the option to download the ISO directly, to download it directly, you have to change the user profile from your browser